Concepts in dialogue. What is political corruption in Donald Trump’s age?

-When: 20 May – 16.00 CET
+When: 2 October – 14.30 CET

 Where: Online.
-Register here
+Please register here

 The BridgeGap Talk Series